At a Glance

 Consortium for Advanced Studies Abroad (CASA)

-The Brown/CASA Barcelona summer program is offered by the Consortium for Advanced Studies Abroad (CASA), which is comprised of 10 leading research universities in the US and abroad.
-CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, The University of Pennsylvania, and Vanderbilt University.
+The Brown/CASA Barcelona summer program is offered by the Consortium for Advanced Studies Abroad (CASA), which is comprised of several leading research universities in the US and abroad.
+CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, the University of Melbourne, the University of Pennsylvania, and Vanderbilt University.
 Brown/CASA programs currently are offered in Argentina, Chile, Cuba, Ireland, and Spain.
 Brown University is the administering institution for the CASA Spain Program.

 Memories of the Spanish Civil War: Consensus and Divergence